 When envisioning and creating cultural change within an organization, one can look to current events, history, film, art, works of fiction, and other sources for inspiration.
 For transformational efforts, I often look to the Tron Legacy and how Flynn and his son, Sam, discuss the emergence of the Isos.
 “You created them?”
 Sam asks.
 Flynn laughs in reply, “No, no. They manifested, like a flame.
 They really weren’t from anywhere.
 The conditions were right and they came into being.”

 A critical component left out of this scene is the effort that went into creating the “right” conditions.
 This is the core impediment in shops where reuse is not a natural occurrence.
 There isn’t a focused effort to create a set of conditions than call forth a culture of reuse.
-In my experience leading and working with application development teams in transformational efforts, leaders and organizations develop initiatives to drive reuse, but often neglect to address each of the four critical conditions that would allow reuse to become the default behavior:
+In my experience leading and working with application development teams in transformational efforts, leaders and organizations develop initiatives to drive reuse, but often neglect to address each of the five critical conditions that would allow reuse to become the default behavior:

 - Ethics and ideals: What are the values and beliefs of the organization and the individuals who drive and influence decisions around the reuse of software assets?